Newspapers Available to Dunbar Library Users

 Both current paper copies and microfilmed newspapers are kept on the 2nd floor of the Dunbar Library in the Current Periodicals and Media Room (through the double doors near the Information Desk).

-Unless otherwise noted, the resources below are available to WSU students, faculty, and staff through WSU's institutional subscriptions.
+Unless otherwise noted, the resources below are available to Wright State University students, faculty, and staff through Wright State University Libraries institutional subscriptions.

-You will notice that there is some overlap in the date coverage between the microfilm and online coverage of some of these titles listed below.
+You will notice that there is some overlap in the date coverage between the microfilm and online coverage of some of the titles listed below.